specsolutions/specsync-for-tfs-documentation/features/push-features/synchronizing-scenario-outlines.md

 This scenario outline represents three executable tests, one for each row of the `Examples` table.

 In Azure DevOps, parametrized test cases can be created for the similar problems.
-A test case automatically becomes parametrized, once you use a parameter \(e.g. `@myparam`\) in the test case steps.
+A Test Case automatically becomes parametrized, once you use a parameter \(e.g. `@myparam`\) in the Test Case steps.
 The parameter values can be specified in a separate table, similarly to scenario outlines: one row in the parameter values table represents one test, called iteration.

 SpecSync synchronizes scenario outlines automatically to parametrized test cases.
 Once the scenario outline above is synchronized, it produces a test case like this.

 ![Test case synchronized from scenario outline](../../.gitbook/assets/scenario-outlines-parametrized-test-case.png)

+{% hint style="info" %}
+The scenario outline above has a column in the examples table ("description") that is not used in the scenario steps.
+In Azure DevOps you can only list parameters if they are included in one of the steps, so to be able to preserve the parameter values, with SpecSync v3.3 or later SpecSync will automatically add a last pseudo-step that lists all parameters, including the "description" value.
+This behavior can be customized using the `synchronization/format/showParameterListStep` configuration setting.
+The default value is `whenUnusedParameters` but you can force to generate the pseudo-step always using the value `always` or completely disable using the value `never`.

+The image above shows the behaviour with the setting `never` (the behaviour prior to v3.3).
+{% endhint %}

 ## Associating automation for a scenario outline test case \(for SpecFlow\)